Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/4_different_lighting_techniques.md

 REMARK: This exercise is given to test test your understanding of the material and foster the development of imagination.

-RESTRICTIONS: All renders should be provided in one image.
+REQUIREMENTS: All renders should be provided in one image.
 Write down what mood you put into render.